 The OBDLink® app provides enhanced diagnostics for many vehicle types, which let you access additional modules and parameters that are not included in the SAE OBD-II standard.
 Common examples are reading and clearing codes for ABS (anti-lock braking system), SRS (supplemental restraint system), and TPMS (tire pressure monitoring system).

 Note: We recently updated the OBDLink app and made improvements to its features and how it looks.
-The icons on the app's home screen now have a yellow accent instead of blue (iOS) and green (Android) accents.
 This revised article matches the updated app’s screens and features.
 Download the latest version of the OBDLink app from the App Store (iOS) or Google Play (Android) to take advantage of the updated app's features and performance.

 Follow the steps in this article to: